camicri/cube-get/docs/setup-windows.md

 Notice that our project is now listed on Cube's project list and ready for use.

-!> If the project is not listed in the project list, ensure that your project is in `cube\projects` folder.
+!> If the project is not listed in the project list, recheck if your project exists in `cube\projects` folder.
 Reload your browser to refresh project list.

 Click `Open` to open the project.